Irrelon/ige/readme.md

 > This is an alpha branch at present.
 It is a re-write utilising TypeScript
 > and compiling to ES6 ESM modules.
-Only client-side rendering is working, no
+Client and server-side rendering are
-> server-side work has been done yet.
-Only the first couple of examples in the
+> working and various examples have been updated.
+If you see an index.ts
-> examples folder run, everything else is on fire.
+> in an example folder, it's been updated to work with ES6 modules.

 # Isogenic Game Engine
 HTML5 2D and isometric scenegraph-based game engine written entirely in JavaScript.